jdranczewski/puzzlepiece/docs/source/qa.rst

 GUI components that are simple to create, and together build a universal API that makes talking to your setup consistent.

+**For hardware integration Pieces, you can check out https://pzp-hardware.readthedocs.io, which has a growing library of ready-made integrations!**

-The hardware communication is something you need to implement yourself by creating setters and getters for the various params.
+For hardware not included in ``pzp-hardware``, the hardware communication is something you need to implement yourself by creating setters and getters for the various params.
 For example, ThorLabs provides a Python API for their ThorCam cameras.
 You need to identify the parameters you'd like to expose through puzzlepiece (checkbox for connection, spinbox for integration time,